apache/druid/docs/api-reference/supervisor-api.md

 #### Sample request

-The following example shows how to retrieve the audit history of the `wikipedia_stream` supervisor.
+The following example shows how to retrieve the audit history of the `wikipedia_stream` Supervisor.

 <!--DOCUSAURUS_CODE_TABS-->